 Father Rights In California

 When helping dads manage custody and visits in family court, one of the first things we do is write down all the specifics of their case and set standards for the process.
-We smash many common assumptions in doing so and facts of California child custody for fathers.
-Here are top ten facts that fathers should know about custody and visitation while planning to step through a divorce that includes kids.
+We smash many common assumptions in doing so and facts about California child custody for fathers.
+Here are the top ten facts that fathers should know about custody and visitation while planning to step through a divorce that includes kids.

-California Child Custody Fact # 1: In California, family courts do not side the mother all the time.
+California Child Custody Fact # 1: In California, family courts do not side with the mother all the time.
 Because of their gender, dads are not disadvantaged.
 The law specifically specifies that due to the sex of the parent, judges shall not choose a parent as custodian.
 Judges generally say, I'm starting at 50/50-tell me why it shouldn't be that way, and then continue.

 California Child Custody Fact # 2: Dads are not automatically entitled to 50-50 custody or any custody order.
 Similarly, in the family code, there is nothing that automatically grants fathers custody solely because they are the father.
 During a divorce, the norm the court uses is the child's best interest.
 The court maintains that regular and continuous interaction with both parents is in the infant's best interest.
 What is associated with regular and ongoing contact?
 This is specific to each family's case and is set out in a parenting plan decided by parents in the divorce process and often litigated.

-California Child Custody Fact # 4: One of the reasons divorce proceedings goes to trial in custody.
-A small number of divorce proceedings go to trial, and one of the difficulties that couples can battle in court in custody.
-Parents who are separating are expected to go to mediation in custody and develop a parenting plan that sets out custody and visitation, separates parental roles and determines child-related decision-making.
+California Child Custody Fact # 4: One of the reasons divorce proceedings go to trial in custody.
+A small number of divorce proceedings go to trial, and one of the difficulties that couples can battle is in court in custody.
+Parents who are separating are expected to go to mediation in custody and develop a parenting plan that sets out custody and visitation, separates parental roles, and determines child-related decision-making.
 The judge can give parents (and their attorneys) another chance on the day of the trial to decide for themselves before delivering a ruling if they can not agree on mediation.

 California Child Custody Fact # 5: There's just as strong a visiting order as to how you would exercise it.
 Many parents have a disconnect between the order they want for custody and visitation and the reality of exercising that order.
 Dads with an intense work schedule will not have the same order as a parent who was the main caretaker.
-It has absolutely zero to do with gender and all to do with pre-separation home roles and the reality of each parents' schedules as it relates to caring for the kids.
+It has absolutely zero to do with gender and all to do with pre-separation home roles and the reality of each parent's schedule as it relates to caring for the kids.